mcci-usb/COLLECTION-cricket-ui/README.md

 ### Windows Installation Document

-* download the MCCI-Cricket-UI-Windows-Installer.zip file from Github See here [Cricket Window Installer](https://github.com/mcci-usb/COLLECTION-cricket-ui/releases)
+* download the MCCI-Cricket-UI-Windows-Installer.zip file from Github See here [Cricket Window Installer Pkg](https://github.com/mcci-usb/COLLECTION-cricket-ui/releases)
 * Extarct the zip file
 * Double cilck on installer its explorer the wizard file
 * "Select Destination Location" Click Next -> "Select Additional Task" Click Next -> "Ready to Install" Click Install

-For more info, see
+For more info about installation procedure see,
 The `doc` directory contain installation for Cricket UI step by step procedure [Windows-Installation-Steps](doc/MCCI-Cricket-UI-Windows-Installation-Steps.pdf)

 ### Linux Installation Document

-The `doc` directory contain installation for Cricket UI step by step procedure [Linux-Installation-Steps](doc/MCCI-Cricket-UI-Linux-Installation-Steps.pdf)
+* download the MCCI-Cricket-UI-Linux-Installer.zip file from Github See here [Cricket Linux Installer Pkg](https://github.com/mcci-usb/COLLECTION-cricket-ui/releases)

 * download the MCCI Cricket UI Linux installer from Collections-cricket-ui releases.
 * extract the Linux installer file.
 * open the Terminal at .deb file location.
 * install the Cricket_2.7.0_all.deb using the cmd of `sudo dpkg -i Cricket_2.7.0_all.deb`

+For more info about installation procedure see,
+The `doc` directory contain installation for Cricket UI step by step procedure [Linux-Installation-Steps](doc/MCCI-Cricket-UI-Linux-Installation-Steps.pdf)

 ### RPI Installation Document

 The `doc` directory contain installation for Cricket UI step by step procedure [RPI-Installation-Steps](doc/MCCI-Cricket-UI-RPI-Installation-Steps.pdf)

+For more info about installation procedure see,

+* download MCCI Cricket UI Linux installer from Collections-cricket-ui releases.
+* extract the Linux installer file.
+* open the Terminal at .deb file location.
+* install the Cricket_2.7.0_all.deb using the cmd of `sudo dpkg -i Cricket_2.7.0_all.deb`

 * download MCCI Cricket UI Linux installer from Collections-cricket-ui releases.
 * extract the Linux installer file.